 - Join a service club, book club, hobby group

-- Set aside time on a regular basis to connect with friends
+- Set aside time on a regularly to connect with friends

 Collaborative clinical trial explores music medicine on kids in hospital